 We appreciate the government for the recent initiative of 100% electrification of the entire Indian Railways, which is about 125,000 km of track length and nearly 68,000 km of route length, by 2024 become a net-zero emission network by 2030, said Dr D K Aggarwal.

-Mr Vinod Kumar Yadav, (IRSEE), Chairman, Railway Board, Ministry of Railways congratulated and appreciated the extensive work done by PHD Chamber for initiating suggestions for the growth and development in the India Railway ecosystem.
+Mr Vinod Kumar Yadav, (IRSEE), Chair, Railway Board, Ministry of Railways congratulated and appreciated the extensive work done by PHD Chamber for initiating suggestions for the growth and development in the India Railway ecosystem.
 He reiterated that modernization gives an integrated approach for enhancing capacity of India railway ecosystem through multi tracking railway connectivity across the country.

 It is a moment of pride as today the Indian Railways is being recognized by one and all.
 Indian railways has capacity constraints not demand constraints, said Mr Yadav.